Spare Spoons Kitchen

 Ingredients

 Use your biggest mug and stir often — microwave pasta foams up and climbs.
 Cook the pasta in stages, stirring every minute or so and pausing if it threatens to boil over (a 14–16 oz mug — or better, a 2-cup glass measuring cup — gives it room).
-Then melt the cheese in with the leftover heat, not full power — gentle heat keeps it creamy instead of grainy.
+Then melt the cheese in with the leftover heat, not full power — start with milk that isn't fridge-cold and stir it in off the heat, so the sauce stays creamy instead of grainy.

 Method